Local, Live... and Safe!

 April 17 – May 9, 2021

-The show runs just under 2 hours and is suitable for all ages.
+The show runs just over 2 hours and is suitable for all ages.

 Andre Amarotico studied theater at Stanford and has been a Bay Area actor for almost 5 years, performing in plays, radio plays, musicals, Shakespeare, new works, and with the Tony Award winning San Francisco Mime Troupe.